 The spectacular colour contrast from the red earth rocks and dunes to the blue/green sea is breathtaking, as well as the sunsets which draw the tourists to the main Broome location.

-A quieter beach and holiday option between Warrnambool and Port Campbell along the Great Ocean Road, Peterborough has a lovely clean and quiet beach alongside a small town with only a few select shops and a pub.
+Peterborough is a quiet beach and holiday option between Warrnambool and Port Campbell along the Great Ocean Road.
+A lovely clean and quiet beach alongside a small town with only a few select shops and a pub.

 Walkerville is a rugged coastal alternative to the nearby Wilsons Promontory or Venus Bay.